 No

-The Albany Mountain Trail takes approximately 2h15 to complete.
+The Albany Mountain Trail takes approximately 1 hour 56 minutes to 2 hours 15 minutes to complete, depending on pace and fitness level.
 This timeframe is based on the trail's 3.2 km distance and 396 m elevation gain at a moderate difficulty level.

 Albany Mountain Trail has an elevation gain of 396 m over its 3.2 km distance.
 This moderate elevation gain contributes to the trail's moderate difficulty rating.